MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 ## <u>**General E/E Knowledge**</u>

 DONT FORGET THAT CAN/FLEXRAY/LIN/ETHERNET ETC ARE NOT ECU!
-THEY CONNECT TO ECU.
+THEY CONNECT TO ECU and ECU were BEFORE these network systems!!!!

+ONCE ECU vardi (ABS, fuel-injection gibi) sonra CAN etc geldi.

 E/E stands for **'Electrical/Electronic'**